 It's also a good idea, Jones suggest, to read IRS Publication 936 where all the nuances concerning the tax deductibility of mortgage refinance expenses are fully explained.
 "It's not necessarily in 'plain English,' but it's explained nonetheless," Jones says.

-Keith Gumbinger contributed to this article.
+Keith Gumbinger revised and updated this article.